In this post, I’m exploring the 17 best bean to cup coffee machines of 2022 in the UK.

 Are the Sage Barista Express or Barista Pro good bean to cup coffee machines?

-The same is true of the Barista Touch, which is the touch screen version of the Barista Pro, even though that is more along the lines of a bean to cup machine, with it’s touch screen controls – but still, it isn’t a BTC machine.
+The same is true of the Barista Touch, which is the touch screen version of the Barista Pro, though that is more along the lines of a bean to cup machine, with it’s touch screen controls – but still, it isn’t a BTC machine.

-As I’ve said a couple of times, the Oracle range, while not bean to cup machines in the traditional sense as they don’t have a brew unit, are almost bean to cup machines in that they handle all of the parts of the procedure and require little or no user interaction other than handling the portafilter & moving it about – but the machines in the Barista range don’t have these clever “on board barista” features to reduce the need for barista skill.
+As I’ve said a couple of times, the Oracle range, while not bean to cup machines in the traditional sense as they don’t have a brew unit, are almost bean to cup machines in that they deal with all of the parts of the recipe and require little or no user interaction other than handling the portafilter & moving it about – but the machines in the Barista range don’t have these clever “on board barista” features to reduce the need for barista skill.